-Air New Zealand flies non-stop to Tokyo.
-Choose either a daily service to Narita airport, or one of the three weekly flights to Haneda airport.
+Air New Zealand flies non-stop to Tokyo with daily services to Narita airport.
 If you're travelling between November and March, we can take you straight to Osaka, too.
 There are plenty of options that put the winter wonderland of Japan's ski fields right at your gloved fingertips.
 Ski season is December to April, so let's start planning your holiday.
 Here's a guide to the most popular ski resorts in Japan.

 Go big in Niseko